gregwell/gregwell/projects.md

 |-|----------|--------------------------------------|--------|
 |🇬🇧|  📌👋😎 **[currency-converter](https://github.com/gregwell/currency-converter)**        | JavaScript | writing an app in React in practice - component-based user interface, fetching data from Web API, tests - still in development

+**Emoji:**
-📌 - important
+- 📌 - important project
-👋 - I'm currently working on
+- 👋 - I'm currently working on
-😎 - I'm currently focusing on the most
+- 😎 - I'm currently focusing on the most